lavi06/django-profile-middleware/README.md

         197 function calls (192 primitive calls) in 0.002 seconds

    Ordered by: internal time
-   List reduced from 207 to 50 due to restriction <100>

    ncalls  tottime  percall  cumtime  percall filename:lineno(function) ...      ...      ...       ...     ...           ...